berserk207/berserk207.github.io/docs/projects.md

 **Role:** Senior Developer
 **Tasks:**
-* Work with a junior developer to transfer/translate all functions
+* Work with a junior developer to transfer/translate all functions given the limited timeframe.

 ## Migration from Subversion to Git